Train your custom Text Analytics for health model

 See the project development lifecycle for more information.

 Before you start the training process, labeled documents in your project are divided into a training set and a testing set.
 Each one of them serves a different function.
-The training set is used in training the model, this is the set from which the model learns the class/classes assigned to each document.
+The training set is used in training the model, this is the set from which the model learns the labeled entities and what spans of text are to be extracted as entities.
 The testing set is a blind set that is not introduced to the model during training but only during evaluation.
-After the model is trained successfully, it is used to make predictions from the documents in the testing set.
-Based on these predictions, the model's evaluation metrics will be calculated.
-It is recommended to make sure that all your classes are adequately represented in both the training and testing set.
+After model training is completed successfully, the model is used to make predictions from the documents in the testing and based on these predictions evaluation metrics are calculated.
+Model training and evaluation are only for newly defined entities with learned components; therefore, Text Analytics for health entities are excluded from model training and evaluation due to them being entities with prebuilt components.
+It's recommended to make sure that all your labeled entities are adequately represented in both the training and testing set.

-Custom text classification supports two methods for data splitting:
+Custom Text Analytics for health supports two methods for data splitting:

 If you choose the Automatically splitting the testing set from training data option, only the data assigned to training set will be split according to the percentages provided.